 - Abnormal fetal heart rate

-When Should you be Worried?
+When Should You Be Worried?

 Certain women are more prone to placental abruption than others.
-You need not worry about being a part of that category unless:
+You need not worry about being part of that category unless:

 - You have had a placental abruption earlier.

-- There is a history of abruption of the placenta during pregnancy, in the family.
+- There is a history of abruption of the placenta during pregnancy in the family.

 - Trauma to the abdominal area due to an accident